ayeshaacheema/salon_booking_api/README.md

 - Cloudinary
 - Multer

+---

-## Task 8 — Roles and Permissions
+# Task 8 — Roles and Permissions

-The API now supports two user roles:

-- `user`
-- `admin`

-New users are assigned the `user` role by default.
+The API now supports two roles: `user` and `admin`.
+New users get the `user` role by default, and some actions — like deleting a booking — are restricted to admins.

-The user's role is stored in the database and included in the JWT after login.

-## User Roles
+---

+# Changes Made in This Task

+## 1. Added a role field to the User model — `models/User.js`

-The `User` model now contains a `role` field:
+The User model previously stored just email, password, and profile image.
+I added a `role` field:

 ```js
 role: {